PandABlocks/PandABlocks-server/docs/fields.rst

 ``position``
-    This is used for floating point numbers which are converted from or to an underlying 32-bit signed value via the conversion
+    This is used for floating point numbers which are converted from or to an underlying 32-bit signed value when through the ``SCALED`` attribute via the conversion

-        value = raw * scale + offset
+        scaled = raw * scale + offset

     The following attributes are supported and are the same as for ``pos_out``:

     ``OFFSET``, ``SCALE``
-        These numbers can be set to configure the conversion from the underlying position to the reported value.
-The value reported when reading the field is
+        These numbers can be set to configure the conversion from the underlying position to the scaled value.

-            raw * scale + offset

     ``UNITS``
         This field can be set to any UTF-8 string, and is provided for the convenience of the user interface.

-    ``RAW``
+    ``SCALED``
-        This returns the underlying signed 32-bit number.
+        This returns the scaled value or can be written as a scaled value.

 ``time``
     As for the ``time`` field type, converts between time in specified units and